-You can estimate it and take a guess but there’s no way of knowing exactly.
+You can estimate it and take a guess, but there’s no way of knowing exactly.

 Therefore, scheduling workouts for 6 or 12 months in advance is unlikely to be customized to your current fitness level when the date arrives.

-The same applies to any type of goal: weight loss, fat loss, reaching your ideal body fat percentage, running around the world, finishing a half marathon, making the most of your body type, train your mind, etc.
+The same applies to any goal: weight loss, fat loss, reaching your ideal body fat percentage, running around the world, finishing a half marathon, making the most of your body type, train your mind, etc.